Where and How to Store Water for Long-Term Use

 Pull and Replace

-• Label the container with a new rotation date and return it to storage.
+• Label with a new rotation date and return to storage

 If one container shows contamination, it’s best to visually inspect all others following the same procedure.
-Even if signs of spoilage aren’t immediately visible, a routine check helps prevent future issues before they escalate.
+Even if signs of spoilage aren’t immediately visible, a routine check helps prevent problems.